 Q: Will disconnecting the battery reset the "Check Engine" light?

-Q: How long does it take for check engine light to reset if the problem is repaired?
+Q: How long does it take for the Check Engine light to reset if the problem is repaired?

 Q: Can overfilling the gas tank cause Check Engine light to come on?